-□ From Teradata, you can log on to the database by using the BTEQ client tool and submit an SQL statement.
+• From Teradata, you can log on to the database using a client tool such as BTEQ and submit an SQL statement.
 The following example assumes that the model name that you used to create the scoring functions is mymodel.

 '''

-bteq .logon myserver/myuserid,mypassword
+bteq .logon myserver/myuserid,mypassword;

 select from dbc.tables where tablename like '%mymodel%';

 '''

-□ From SAS, you can use SQL procedure code that produces output in the .lst file.
+• From SAS you can use SQL procedure code that produces output in the LST file.
 The following example assumes that the model name that you used to create the scoring functions is mymodel.